English ship Providence (1637): Construction and specifications

+The Providence was launched just 99 days later on 21 March 1637 (one day after the Expedition) and classed as a Fourth Rate (frigate).
+Her initial dimensions were given as 90 ft keel length and 26 ft in breadth, for a burthen tonnage of 32358/94 tons.

+A portrait of the ship by Willem van de Velde the Younger in 1661 showed significant changes in the appearance of the Providence.
+The ship had been girdled (adding extra layers of timbers along both sides) during the Commonwealth era to improve her stability (the precise date is unrecorded), increasing the beam to 27 ft 4 in, and the oarports had disappeared.
+The builder's measurement was now 35762/94 tons, and the keel:beam ration had thus fallen from 3.46:1 to 3.29:1, although this ration is still closely comparable to the Fourth Rate frigates of the later 1640s like the Constant Warwick.
+The main battery of 20 guns (comprising six culverins and fourteen demi-culverins) were now on the lower deck, while the forecastle and quarterdeck have now been joined to form a continuous upper deck armed with six pairs of sakers, although the waist portion still lacked any ports for guns; a seventh pair of sakers is fitted in the poop above the quarterdeck.
+Her manning of 120 officers and men in 1652 was raised to 140 in 1653.

 Commissioned service

 Service in the English Navy Royal

-She was commissioned in 1638 under the command of Captain Edward Seaman who held command into 1639.
+She was commissioned in 1637 under the command of Captain Edmund Seaman (or Symonds) who held command into 1639.
+She took part in June 1637 in a successful naval expedition led by William Rainsborough against the Barbary corsairs of Salé (the "Sallee pirates") in North West Morocco.
 In 1640 she came under the command of Captain Richard Hill who held command until 1641.

 Service during English Civil War and Commonwealth Navy

 In 1642 she was commissioned into the Parliamentary Naval Forces under the command of Captain Strachan for service in the English Channel.
 In 1643 she was under command of Captain William Brooks then in 1644 Captain Thomas Plunkett (until suspended) for service in Irish Waters.
 Captain Plunkett was replaced by Captain John Ellison in 1644.
 From 1645 to 1647 she was under the command of John Stansby.
-For the winter of 1646-47 she was with the Winter Guard.
+For the winter of 1646–1647 she was with the Winter Guard.
 In the spring of 1647 she moved to the Downs.
 Later in summer or fall 1647 she was under Captain John Mildmay in the Irish Sea.
-Sje was assigned to Warwick's Fleet at the Downs in September 1648.
+She was assigned to Warwick's Fleet at the Downs in September 1648.
 Captain John Pearce took command in 1649.
 She was with Robert Blake's Fleet blockading Lisbon in October 1650.
 She remained with the Fleet when they moved to the Irish Sea in 1651.